FEBRUARY MEETING:

 Call to Order

-Introduction of Guests and New Members - Marc Brennan (Dennis is Marc's absence)
+Introduction of Guests and New Members - Marc Brennan

-Secretary's Report (Minutes) ~ Jennafer (and/or Dennis)
+Secretary's Report (Minutes) ~ Jennafer

-NOTE: Minutes are now being made available on website and also emailed out on the morning of the day of the meeting to active members (regularly attending 2022 meetings and signing in).
+NOTE: Minutes are now being made available on website and also emailed out on the morning of the day of the meeting to active members (regularly attending 2022 and 2023 meetings and signing in).
 If you don't see it in your email inbox then check your JUNK MAIL FOLDER, but no need to worry, because you will also find the minutes on our website and minutes are also accessible by cell-phone prior to 7:00 pm meeting.
 WARNING: we will no longer have hard-copy (printouts) available at meeting...
 PLEASE READ MINUTES IN ADVANCE OF MEETING to speed things up.
-Handy MINUTES template for those who may be asked to take minutes in the absence of our Secretary or Jennafer.. or other reasons.
+Handy MINUTES template for those who may be asked to take minutes in the absence of our Secretary Jennafer.. or other reasons.

 Treasurer's Report ~ Virginia